 The rear seat is fairly comfortable, though it only has seating for two, which leaves a lot of hip and shoulder room.
 Head room is generally good, though it starts to go away if you lean back or are quite tall.
 Leg room is good until the front seats are moved more than halfway back.
 Occupants in back have a handy center tray with two cupholders and a shallow tray with a rubberized bottom for holding small items.
 Getting in and out of the back is a little tough, as the door openings are small, requiring occupants to twist their ankles and turn sideways to slide in and out.
 Generally, the rear seat makes the X6 comfortable for four adults.

 That statement is made with a caveat.
 While the X6 handles well, it doesn't feel like a sports car, due mostly to the high center of gravity.
-There's just no getting around mass, and the X6 weighs more than 5,200 pounds.
+There's just no getting around mass, and the X6 weighs around 5,000 pounds.
 A 5 Series sedan, by comparison, weighs less than 4,000 pounds.

-While we've driven V8 and six-cylinder models, all of them have been outfitted with the Sport Package, Active Roll Stabilization, and 20-inch wheels with run-flat tires.
+While we've driven V8 and six-cylinder models, all of them have been outfitted with the Sport Package with Adaptive Drive/Active Roll Stabilization, and 20-inch wheels with run-flat tires.
 We found that both the xDrive35i and xDrive50i had stiff suspension settings that combined with Active Roll Stabilization to help them corner flatter than any SUV.
 However, even with the Sport Package, the X6 has more body lean and tire squeal than you'd get in a BMW 3 Series.
 So don't expect the X6 to match the handling of a sports sedan.